-- Why did our backups not work?
+- Why did my backup not work?

-- If you are running MACs, update those as well
+- If you are running MACs, update those as well.

 - Make sure you have a current commercial grade firewall running security licenses that include IPS (Intrusion Prevention) at a minimum.
 Ensure it is properly configured and running up to date firmware.
 We use SonicWALL and Sophos firewalls.
-Both will protect against the known Wannacry variants when running IPS and up to date firmware.
+Both will protect against the known WannaCry variants when running IPS and up to date firmware.
 However, the likelihood of new attacks, based on the leaked exploits, is high so things can change rapidly no matter what you are running.
-The addition of a sandboxing service like Capture or SandStorm is easy to do and highly recommended.
+The addition of a sandboxing service like SandStorm is easy to do and highly recommended.

 - If you are not sure about your AV, consider adding a product called InterceptX from Sophos.
 It is the most advanced anti-ransomware protection we have seen and it has been 100% effective so far.
 Even if you are not running a Sophos AV solution you can still add InterceptX.
 It will run in harmony with your current AV solution

 - A good backup is your last line of defense; make sure you have one.
 Consider adding a Datto (or similar) Backup & Disaster Recovery solution to protect your data if, despite your best efforts, you are compromised.